A unified diagrammatic approach to topological fixed point models: Toy examples for liquids

+Thus, every model of the triangle liquid yields an algebra which is automatically associative.
+In general, a liquid model from a source to a target liquid associates a target network to every source tensor variable such that the \emph{mapped moves} of the source liquid are moves of the target liquid (or can at least be derived from the latter as we will explain later).

 We often observe that topological liquids have liquid mappings from well-known algebraic structures.
-However, usually there is no inverse liquid mapping from the topological liquid to the algebraic liquid.
+However, often there is no inverse liquid mapping from the topological liquid to the algebraic liquid.
 This means that models of topological liquids define some algebraic structure, but the algebraic structure misses some additional axioms which are needed for a topological fixed point model.
-This is mostly due to the fact that the networks in the moves of algebraic structures always allow for a global ``flow of time'' (in case of the associativity above from the top to the bottom), whereas the topological liquid includes moves with ``closed time-like loops''.
+This is mostly due to the fact that the networks in the moves of algebraic structures always allow for a global ``flow of time'', as from the top to bottom in the algebra diagrams above.
+Liquids describing topological fixed-point models however do not have this flow of time since their networks represent Euclidean spacetime.